jackwaddington/jWorld/README.md

 --

 In a world, we need services.
 Here we have electricity and network.
+Other services we need are administrative - like the postal service, registers of births, marriages and deaths.......

 Electricity is provided from mains power with USB power leads.